JHUAPL-DTNMA/dtnma-camp/README.md

 ### CAmp Architecture

-- template.json   - Example JSON ADM template
+- template.yang   - Example YANG ADM template
 - CAmpPython/     - contains all of the source code for camp
   - CAmpPython.py - Main script of camp.
 This script calls all necessary generators and handles user input